AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 § 9 Rights of the accommodation provider

-(1) If the guest refuses to pay the agreed remuneration or is in arrears with it
+(1) If the guest refuses to pay the agreed remuneration or is in arrears with payment

-, the owner of the accommodation establishment shall be entitled to retain the items brought in to secure his claim arising from the accommodation and catering as well as his
+, the owner of the accommodation establishment has the right to retain the items brought in by the guest in order to secure his claim for accommodation and meals as well as his

 expenses for the guest.